svanderburg/nix-processmgmt/README.md

 identifies the process instance in the processes model, and `instance` that refers to the attribute set containing its configuration.

-It is also possible to refer to global configuration parameters:
+In the `readiness` and `tests` functions, it is also possible to refer to global configuration parameters:
 * `stateDir`.
 The directory in which state files are stored (typically `/var` for privileged deployments)
-* `runtimeDir`: The directory in which runtime files are stored.
+* `runtimeDir`: The directory in which runtime files are stored (typically `/var/run` for privileged installations).
 * `forceDisableUserChange`.
 Indicates whether to disable user changes (for unprivileged deployments) or not.